-We offer a broad range of controllers for customers to choose from in developing different categories of solid state storage devices that are used in a wide variety of applications.
-We provide controllers for computinggrade SSDs used in PCs and other client devices, enterprise-grade SSDs used in data centers, eMMC and UFS mobile embedded storage used in smartphones and IoT devices, flash memory cards and flash drives used as expandable storage, and specialized SSDs used in industrial, commercial and automotive applications.
-For most of these applications we offer customers controllers which are designed for a range of different priceperformance trade-offs that enable the targeting of different market segments, such as value-line, mainstream and premium.
+We offer a broad range of controllers from which customers may choose in developing different categories of solid state storage devices that are used in a wide variety of applications.
+We provide controllers for computing-grade SSDs used in PCs and other client devices, enterprise-grade SSDs used in data centers, eMMC and UFS mobile embedded storage used in smartphones and IoT devices and flash memory cards and flash drives used as expandable storage, and specialized SSDs used in industrial, commercial and automotive applications.
+For most of these applications we offer customers controllers which are designed for a range of different price-performance trade-offs that enable the targeting of different market segments, such as valueline, mainstream and premium.
 Our controllers are a combination of integrated circuits and firmware and are offered as configurable platforms or turnkey solutions, which provides customers with options to customize products to achieve desired differentiation or focus on fast time-to-market.
-Since SSDs and mobile embedded storage are defined by continuously evolving industry standards such those relating to the PCIe host interface, NVMe data transfer protocol and UFS storage specification, we provide controllers for the latest versions of these industry standards and design our solutions for customers to build storage devices with competitive product performance and compatibility with host devices.
-Our controllers are also designed to support the majority of the latest next generations of NAND flash components manufactured by vendors such as Intel, Kioxia, Micron, Samsung, SK Hynix and Western Digital, which enables customers to have choices of components for use in storage devices.
-Controller technologies critical for the functioning of our controllers that we integrate include advanced error correction codecs (ECC) and digital signal processing (DSP) engines for ensuring data reliability and sophisticated wear-leveling algorithms for maximizing the usable life of NAND flash components.
+Since SSDs and mobile embedded storage products are defined by continuously evolving industry standards such those relating to, but are not limited to, the PCIe host interface, NVMe data transfer protocol and UFS storage specification, we provide controllers for the latest versions of these industry standards and design our solutions for customers to build storage devices with competitive product performance and compatibility with host devices.
+Our controllers are also designed to support the majority of the latest next generations of NAND flash components manufactured by vendors such as Intel, Kioxia, Micron, Samsung, SK Hynix, Western Digital and YMTC, which enables customers to have wide choices of components for developing and building storage devices.
+Controllers integrate technologies that are critical to their functionality and these include advanced error correction codecs (ECC) and digital signal processing (DSP) engines for ensuring data reliability and sophisticated wear-leveling algorithms for maximizing the usable life of NAND flash components.
 We may also incorporate other technologies in our controllers such as encryption, power-loss protection, multimedia digital rights management and active temperature monitoring.